nikhitha-analytics/Credit-Card-Customer-Churn-Dashboard/README.md

 The bank is experiencing high customer attrition in its credit card segment.
 With only 16% churned customers in the dataset, identifying at-risk customers is challenging.
 If churn drivers are not understood, the bank risks losing high-value clients and revenue

-• Key questains such as:
+•Key questains such as

    • What is the overall churn rate among credit card customers?

    • Which customer demographics (age, gender) are most likely to churn?

    • How does churn vary across different card categories (Blue, Silver, Gold, Platinum)?

    • What is the relationship between credit limit and customer churn?

    • Does tenure (months on book) influence churn rates?

-  Goal of the Dashboard
+• Goal of the Dashboard

    To analyze churn patterns across customer demographics, credit limits, and card categories, and provide actionable insights that help the bank predict and reduce attrition.

 • Walkthrough of Key Visuals:

    Key KPIs (Top Row): Total Customers: 10,127,Churned Customers: 1,626,Overall Churn Rate: 16.07%

   • Customer Status (Donut Chart): Visualizes the split between Active vs. Attrited customers, highlighting churn’s share of the customer base.